Harixomxsingh/learn-gitandgithub/note/02 note.md

 ```

 so, when ever you fork any project that you want to contribute , so first step fork and then second step is clone the project

+# origin

+you may ask what is origin?

+so origin the name of you url origin represent of you github url, you can change your url name and set to what every you want but by **tradition** _origin_ the url name